-But let me be a salmon swimming against the tide for a sec and introduce another thought.
+It’s hot, and icy-cold treats are calling.
+No-churn ice cream, popsicle, and even soft serve recipes are seemingly everywhere.
+But let me be a salmon swimming against the tide with another thought.
 An easy-to-make, perfect-for-summer thought.

-Granita is crunchy, cold, refreshing, frozen delicousness.
+Granita is crunchy, refreshing, frozen delicousness.
 It’s snow cones for adults.
 It’s New York City street ices—or Roman ones if you sway that way—plus homemade happy.
-And perhaps best of all, there’s no ice cream maker required.
+The Mexican Chocolate Granita in these photos, for example.
+But perhaps best of all, with granita there’s no ice cream maker required.

-(In fact, working on my most recent book, The Clean Plates Cookbook, I discovered that even ice cream and sorbet can turn out pretty good sans ice cream maker, using the granita freeze-and-scrape-with-a-fork method.
-But that’s a story for another day.)
+(As a side note, when I was working on The Clean Plates Cookbook, I discovered that even ice cream and sorbet can turn out pretty good using the granita freeze-and-scrape method.
+Not quite the same, but definitely not poison.)

 But I digress.

 Make some granita.
+Mexican Chocolate Granita, perhaps.
 Combine it with something creamy a la Nicole—or not.
 Either way, it’s icy, easy, and an ideal summer treat.